yxj0312/why-my-test-not-working/README.md

-okI'mThe error message you're encountering indicates that the table `product` does not exist in the database being used for testing.
+okokI'mThe error message you're encountering indicates that the table `product` does not exist in the database being used for testing.
 To set up a proper test environment in a Symfony project, follow these steps:

 ### Step 1: Configure the Test Environment